-Washington Attempts to Battle Prescription Drug Abuse: New Rules May Have Unintended Effects
+Washington Attempts to Battle Prescription Drug Abuse

 On January 2, 2012, doctors in Washington became subject to new rules regarding prescription of widely-used pain medication.
 These rules affect treatment of patients with chronic pain not associated with cancer or end-of-life pain control.